lemonrock/cordial/README.md

 * It is impossible to have empty non-terminal path segments, eg `https://example.com/hello//about/` has an empty path segment in '//'.
 Leading empty path segments, eg `https://example.com//hello` (`//` before `hello`) are invalid anyway.
 * `robots.txt` generation adds in whitespace that isn't strictly required but does so to try to keep consistency with human-edited files
 * Generated GIF animations that have alternate sources (for image source sets) lack the `smallest_image` and `largest_image` UrlTags.
 These could be added but the code complexity may not be worthwhile.
 * Not all URLs are validated for existence.
-This because they are external (shortcodes, pingbacks).
+This is because they are external (shortcodes, pingbacks).

 ## Notes on (fav) icons